nigelcharman/ombfw-videos/using-cams-video/script.md

 We'd love your help to check and update them.

-This video shows you how find them and update their status on this map.
+This video shows you how to find them and update their status on this map.

 To add a new OMB patch, see the "Reporting Old Man's Beard" video.